 Ease of Installation

-To test the installation of the tires we installed them all ourselves.
-Each model is slightly different in regard to how easy they are to install yourself and this simple test was performed in our home workshops.
+To test the installation of the tires, we installed them all ourselves.
+Each model is slightly different regarding how easy they are to install yourself, and this simple test was performed in our home workshops.
 We took note of how easy it was to put the tire on the rim and then seat the bead.
-For the most part, all of the tires we tested to could be installed without the use of a tire lever, and their beads could be seated using only a floor pump or our trusty ToPeak Joe Blow Blaster.
-A couple of stubborn tires required the use of out home compressor, and one especially pesky tire even made us take a trip to the bike shop to use their high powered shop compressor.
+For the most part, all of the tires we tested could be installed without the use of a tire lever, and their beads could be seated using only a floor pump or our trusty ToPeak Joe Blow Blaster.
+A couple of stubborn tires required the use of our home compressor, and one especially pesky tire even made us take a trip to the bike shop to use their high powered shop compressor.
 We realize our results may differ from what you experience at home or in the field.
 The same tire may be easier or more difficult to install on a different wheel.

 Throughout the testing period, we kept detailed notes on each tire.
 When testing wrapped up, we compiled our notes and rated each tire's performance on the criteria listed above.
 We present our findings here in the form of this detailed comparative review.
 We hope the information presented here helps you find the right tires for where and how you ride.